timoles/bachelor-arbeit/README.md

 * return nil in proxy if we get empty string

+* Try to initiate transport change when malleable encoding or decoding fails.
+If transport change is not possible, exit Meterpreter.

 # Bisherige Schritte

 1. Basic functionality Extension zum laufen gebracht